 To practice in Northern Ireland you must be a member of the Bar Library or seek exemption from Bar Library Membership.
 If you intend to apply for exemption, please note that application periods apply.
 Application periods will be published in the News section of The Bar of Northern Ireland website.

-Applications for exemption from the Bar Library are currently open until Friday 9 November 2018 for certificates valid for the full year 1 January to 31 December 2019.
+Applications for exemption from the Bar Library opens on Monday 4 March 2019 with a deadline of 22 March 2019 for applications to be submitted for certificates valid for the full year 1 January to 31 December 2019.
 Please email the Bar of Northern Ireland for further assistance.